rubakas/fractio-rem/README.md

 # Fractio Rem (@rubakas/fractio-rem)

-> Fractional root element space and size scale
+> Fractional root element space and size scale for TailwindCSS

 Install the plugin from npm: